 When designing a monochromatic kitchen, especially one designed using the same shades for floors, cabinets, and walls, texture is a priority.
 Varying the texture will keep it all from looking washed out and/or boring.
 What does that actually mean, though?

-This desert-sand hued kitchen is a great example.
-The patterned tile adds a rough, natural stone texture, cabinets have the wood niche covered, and the stainless-steel appliances and brushed-nickel drawer handles and pulls add a little metal into the works.
-Everywhere the eye looks, there's something interesting to see.
+This cream colored kitchen is a great example.
+The patterned tile adds a shimmery stone texture, cabinets have the white-niche covered, and the stainless-steel appliances and brushed-nickel drawer handles and pulls add a little metal into the works.
+Not to mention the slick glass pendants, plush floor rug, and lavish booth seats—everywhere the eye looks, there's something interesting to see.

 Are you interested in designing a monochromatic kitchen that has timeless appeal?
 Schedule a consultation with a Kitchen Magic professional.